tolentino3575/codereview/README.md

 ##Description

 This webpage contains information about myself.
-There are small bits of my brackground, education, and hobbies.
+There are small bits of my brackground, education, and  a few hobbies.
 There are also links with descriptions to webpages I have been creating all week as we learned html and css.
 There are a couple fun links as well.

 ##Setup